High Camp Teardrop trailer. Courtesy High Camp

-- Escape Campervans in Seattle converts boring cargo vans into custom-outfitted campers hand-painted in fun, psychedelic colors.
-Each has a kitchen, table that converts to a queen bed, most of the camping gear you’ll need and an optional rooftop bunk for more sleeping room.
-Powered by solar and propane, no hookups are needed.
+- Escape Campervans in Seattle converts boring cargo vans into custom-outfitted campers that are hand-painted in fun, psychedelic colors.
+Each has a kitchen, a table that converts into a queen bed, most of the camping gear you’ll need and an optional rooftop bunk for more sleeping room.
+The campers are powered by solar and propane, so no hookups are needed.

-- Peace Vans, also in Seattle, repairs, restores and rents classic VW camper vans and modern Mercedes campers; they also have a line of business for renting camping gear.
+- Peace Vans, also in Seattle, repairs, restores and rents classic VW camper vans and modern Metris campers.

 - Airstream Adventures Northwest in Covington boasts a huge inventory of polished aluminum Airstreams.
 Touring the interior of various models is a fun way to spend an afternoon.

 - Modern and compact: If you’re into functional design and mod aesthetic, you’ll be delighted with the plethora of unique options in compact travel trailers for smaller families (most can sleep 2 adults and 1–2 small children).
 Made in Portland, High Camp Trailers creates steel-frame teardrop campers with a queen bed and back-open galley kitchen.
-The HC1 fiberglass trailer from Happier Camper has a modular interior that can sleep up to 5 and haul gear like bikes or small kayaks.
+The HC1 fiberglass trailer from Happier Camper has a modular interior that can sleep up to 5 and haul gear such as bikes or small kayaks.

-- Contemporary: Poulsbo RV (also in Kent, Fife, Auburn and Everett) stocks a huge selection of new and used mass-market travel trailers and RVs.
-The contemporary RV style is less outdoorsy and more tiny motel room, with carpeting, traditional cabinetry, and mounted television, but they can sleep several people if you have a large family.
+- Contemporary: Poulsbo RV (also in Sumner, Kent, Fife, Everett and Mount Vernon) stocks a huge selection of new and used mass-market travel trailers and RVs.
+The contemporary RV style is less outdoorsy and more "tiny motel room," with carpeting, traditional cabinetry and mounted television, but they can sleep several people if you have a large family.
 Poulsbo RV also stocks pop-up tent trailers.

-Editor’s note: This article was originally published in 2018, and updated most recently in 2021.
+Editor’s note: This article was originally published a few years ago, and updated most recently in 2023.